AndrewCRMartin/findpdbabs/README.md

 **If you are running the software for the first time**, you need to prepare the data files for `findpdbabs` to use.
-Simply ensure you are ine the `findpdbabs` directory and type:
+Simply ensure you are ine the `dataprep/findpdbabs` directory and type:

 ```
    ./builddata.sh